grantmcdermott/grantmcdermott.github.io/_posts/2022-01-14-fast-geospatial-datatable-geos.md

 {% endhighlight %}

-Gone are all those extra columns containing information about county names, FIPS codes, population numbers, etc. etc. We're just left the necessary information to do high-performance spatial operations.
+Gone are all those extra columns containing information about county names, FIPS codes, population numbers, etc. etc. We're just left with the necessary information to do high-performance spatial operations.

 ### Quick aside on plotting geos objects